ogc1231/sound-burger/TESTING.md

     ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/testing/bug-3.png)

-    - Fixed by change Quanity to Qty in cart and reduce font-size on mobile only for cart table
+    - Fixed by changing Quanity to Qty in cart and reducing font-size on mobile only for cart table

 ### GitHub **Issues**